-The Australian government introduced a stimulus programme to try and help offset the negative effects of the measures implemented to contain the spread of the COVID-19 pandemic on consumers and businesses in the country.
-However, as the positive effects of the stimulus began to wear off in the autumn, this was exposing the economy to further belt-tightening among consumers.
+The COVID-19 pandemic continues to present new challenges and the Australian government’s economic support continues to evolve.
+It introduced a stimulus programme to try and help offset the negative effects of the measures implemented to contain the spread of the COVID-19 pandemic on consumers and businesses in the country.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 Understand the latest market trends and future growth opportunities for the Consumer Credit industry in Australia with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Consumer Credit industry in Australia, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty.